Tag: The Hobbit

 All words have life cycles.
 They are born, sometimes by a specific individual at a recorded moment, as was the case with grotty.
 The current first citation in the Oxford English Dictionary (OED) is from the 1964 film A Hard Day’s Night, in which George Harrison utters the word in response to some shirts.
 ‘I […]more

 In a hole in the ground there lived a hobbit. . .
 What’s a hobbit and how did J.R.R.
 Tolkien come by this word?
 Was it invented, adapted, or stolen?
-To celebrate the release of The Hobbit film and renewed interest in J.R.R Tolkien’s work, we’ve excerpted this passage from The Ring of Words: Tolkien […]more
+To shed some light on the matter, we’ve excerpted this passage from The Ring of Words: Tolkien and the Oxford English Dictionary by Peter Gilliver, […]more

 How well do you know Tolkien’s etymologies?
 As a child, my favourite film was the 1978 animated version of The Lord of the Rings by Ralph Bakshi.
 When I say it was my favourite, I suppose I mean that it was my only film.
 I just couldn’t get enough of it; it was always new […]more